 This is a popular beach for swimming as the black sand allegedly stores the warmth from the sun at low tide and warms the water!
 I will let you make up your own mind.

 Port na Ba

-At the very bottom of Eas Fors there is a deep pool where the bottom section of the waterfall falls.
+At the very bottom of Eas Fors, at sea level, there is a deep pool where the bottom section of the waterfall falls.
 It is beautiful swimming there but the water is very cold!